-The proposed project will improve access to or within a commercial district served by a Main Street organization, local business association, Business Improvement District, or comparable, geographically targeted organization (i.e., not a city/town-wide chamber of commerce).
+The proposed project will improve access to or within a commercial district served by a Main Street organization, local business association, Business Improvement District, or comparable,

-- 29 Local Efforts to improve Design and Access: - Form-based codes - Official design guidelines for new development/redevelopment - Official local plan for pedestrian/bike/handicap access, the recommendations of which are reflected in the proposal
+29 Local Efforts to improve Design and Access:

+- Form-based codes - Official design guidelines for new development/redevelopment - Official local plan for pedestrian/bike/handicap access, the recommendations of which are reflected in the proposal
-P4 How does the project improve access for pedestrians, bicyclists, and public transportation?
-How does the project support MassDOT's mode shift goal of tripling the share of walking, biking, and transit travel?

-Describe what improvements are in the project for pedestrians, bicyclists, and public transportation, and what level of improvement will be achieved over existing conditions.
-(Source: Proponent)

-P5 How is the project consistent with local land use policies?
-How does the project advance local efforts to improve design and access?

-Explain how this project will support existing or proposed local land use policies.
+- P4 How does the project improve access for pedestrians, bicyclists, and public transportation?
+How does the project support MassDOT's mode shift goal of tripling the share of walking, biking, and transit travel? - Describe what improvements are in the project for pedestrians, bicyclists, and public transportation, and what level of improvement will be achieved over existing conditions.
+(Source: Proponent) - P5 How is the project consistent with local land use policies?
+How does the project advance local efforts to improve design and access? - Explain how this project will support existing or proposed local land use policies.
 (Source: Proponent)